PandasThumb/pandasthumb.github.io/_posts/2023/2023-07-24-dichanged.md

 We are in for a long period of war in the trenches, including struggles to provide good and accessible resources for studying and teaching evolutionary biology, not just for biology students but for interested folks in general.
+And yes, the DI will be there, brewing their usual noxious stew.

-# Optimism #
+## Optimism ##

 In the longer run I'm hopeful, because I think that many students will understand that this struggle is going on, and